The Rev. Ivar Hillesland, M.Div.

 Following in his mother’s footsteps, Ivar also teaches as a certified early childhood music instructor with his Stomping Ground Music Together program and helped co-found the new Coda School of Music.
 He also gets to teach music to around 150 preschoolers a week at Phinney Ridge Child Development Center and Small Faces Preschool.

 Ivar is married to Targhee Haveman, who manages the Anthropologie store downtown.
-They have two children, Olyver (5) and Odin (2) with a third son on the way.
+They have three children, Olyver, Odin, and Orion.
 Interests include: sarcasm, irony, money and power.

 Lacey Brown, M.M.

 Lacey Brown is a percussionist, singer/songwriter, teacher, and worship leader from Seattle, WA.
 She holds a B.A. and a M.M. in Percussion Studies and enjoys performing and teaching an array of instruments and styles of music.
 When she’s not playing the drums, you can find her plucking away at her guitar, singing, recording, and songwriting.

 Lacey currently works as Music Director at Church of the Apostles, where she has the joy of designing worship with the community, directing the music as well as writing and recording original music and re-imagined ancient chant and hymns for worship.

 Born and raised in Washington state, Lacey is passionate about the Northwest and loves spending time in nature whenever she can.